 You are expected to attend all lectures, tutorials, laboratory sessions and mid-semester examination in order to maximize learning.
-In addition to the lecture notes, you should read relevant sections of the recommended text.
-Reading additional texts will further enhance your learning experience.
+In addition to the lecture notes, you should read relevant sections of the recommended textbooks.
+Reading additional textbooks will further enhance your learning experience.
 Group learning is also encouraged.
 UNSW assumes that self-directed study of this kind is undertaken in addition to attending face-to-face classes throughout the course.